Mothers' Union Ireland - Cashel, Ferns, Ossory Mothers' Union

 SEPTEMBER

-• 19th to 21st September ~ National Ploughing Championships in Ratheniska, Co.
-Laois, Ireland ~ (Diocese of Cashel, Ferns & Ossory)
+• 16th to 18th September ~ National Ploughing Championships in Screggan, Tullamore, Co.
+Offaly ~ (Diocese of Meath & Kildare)

 OCTOBER